10 Best Tours on Oʻahu, Hawaiʻi

 2. Mokoliʻi (Chinaman’s Hat) - Kayak & Hike

-Mokoliʻi, more commonly known as Chinaman’s Hat, is a small islet located right offshore from Kualoa Regional Park near the tours on Kualoa Ranch.
+Mokoliʻi, more commonly known as Chinaman’s Hat, is a small islet located just offshore from Kualoa Regional Park near the tours on Kualoa Ranch.

 Read My Separate Post: Mokoliʻi (Chinaman's Hat)